deobald/deobald.ca/src/content/reading/2025-01-08-reading-list.md

 * _Clear and Simple As the Truth_, Turner/Thomas: 4 stars, this is some arrogant hand-waving but these fellows are incredibly talented hand-wavers.
 Gets very repetitive about 60% of the way through.
 * _Working in Public: The Making and Maintenance of Open Source Software_, Eghbal: 0 stars.
 I fear if Eghbal ever reads my review, it will make her sad.
 I don't want to do that.
 But no book has ever made me quite so angry as this one.
 It is very poorly researched and very badly written.
 * _On Writing Well_, Zinsser: Meh.
-* _Mastering the Core Teachings of the Buddha: An Unusually Hardcore Dharma Book_, Ingram: 0 stars, I was forced to re-read this for research purposes
+* _Mastering the Core Teachings of the Buddha: An Unusually Hardcore Dharma Book_, Ingram: 0 stars, I was forced to re-read this for research purposes.
 * _Conversations Regarding the Fatalistic Outlook of the Common Man_, Manickavel: 4 stars, you should read Kuzhali if you can find her books.
 * _Ada, or Ardor_, Nabokov: 4 stars, extremely pretentious but maybe Nabokov's writing deserves it.
 Revisited, not re-read.